MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **orientation** - the screen orientation at the time of the even (portrait or landscape)

 - **sub_error_type** - detailed error type

+- **taskId** – TaskId will give us the current instance’s taskId.
+This will be required in multi instance environment if user wants to launch same instances (Calendar, Calendar or Mail, Mail) side by side

 - **total_count** - total frames displayed by the component